Aslamlatheef/Kubernetes/README.md

 ### kubelet
 kubelet is the main process on the Kubernetes node that communicates with the Kubernetes master to handle the following operations:

-Periodically accesses the API controller to check and report Performs container operations
+- Periodically accesses the API controller to check and report
+- Performs container operations
-Runs the HTTP server to provide simple APIs
+- Runs the HTTP server to provide simple APIs

+### Kube Proxy (kube-proxy)
+The proxy handles the network proxy and load balancer for each container.
+It changes Linux iptables rules (nat table) to control TCP and UDP packets across the containers.

+After starting the kube-proxy daemon, it configures iptables rules; you can use iptables -t nat -L or iptables -t nat -S to check the nat table rule

+### etcd
+etcd (https://coreos.com/etcd/) is the distributed key-value data store.
+It can be accessed via the RESTful API to perform CRUD operations over the network.
+Kubernetes uses etcd as the main data store.

+You can explore the Kubernetes configuration and status in etcd (/registry) using the curl command

+### Kubernetes network
+Network communication between containers is the most difficult part.
+Because Kubernetes manages multiple nodes (hosts) running several containers, those containers on different nodes may need to communicate with each other.

+If the container's network communication is only within a single node, you can use Docker network or Docker compose to discover the peer.
+However, along with multiple nodes, Kubernetes uses an overlay network or container network interface (CNI) to achieve multiple container communication.